cisherlock/guide-local-rtmp-server/README.md

 $ chmod +x rtmp.sh
 $ ./rtmp.sh
 ```
 Wait until the script ends.
 Follow instructions as they appear in the terminal.
+No need to follow any of the below steps.

 ## 4. Open the terminal and run the following commands: